Pay Equity: Small Business Guide to Equal Pay for Equal Work

 - Collect data on each employee.
 Determine each one’s job title, department, job level, hire date, protected class status, job location, hours worked during the last year, base salary or hourly wage, overtime pay, bonus, and other relevant information.
 This is often the most time-consuming step.

 - Conduct a pay equity analysis for every employee.
-Collect data showing job market trends, performance reviews, and qualifications of employees in similar positions.
+Collect data showing job market trends (choose from one of our recommended salary comparison tools to collect market pay data), performance reviews, and qualifications of employees in similar positions.
 Use your internal data to compare with the external research.
-The goal is to determine whether your employees are being paid similarly for similar work, and to compare those pay ranges with the external data you’ve collected.
+The goal is to determine whether your employees are being paid similarly for similar work and to compare those pay ranges with the external data you’ve collected.

 - Take corrective action, where necessary.
 If you find that you’re paying workers doing similar jobs different wages but you cannot find a lawful reason for doing so, make adjustments to compensation.